 In my own “Journey,” I needed to face some tough love as well.
-Now that I had drafted my 600 word personal essay for the UC application, I was ready for some feedback.
-The other parts of the application were straightforward, but the essays required lots of time and editing.
-This is going to be the hard part of your application cycle as well because some of the feedback is going to be tough.
+Now that I had drafted my 600 word personal essay for the UC application (in addition to my 2 200 word essays), I was ready for some feedback.
+The other parts of the application were straightforward, but the essays required lots of time, editing, and revision.
+This is going to be the hard part of your application cycle as well because some of the feedback you get is going to be tough.
 Your initial drafts may not be appreciated by the readers.
 Try and gather a variety of editors for your essays, including parents, siblings, friends, and teachers.
-There are professional services that are available, but choose them wisely.
-They can be helpful, but many of them craft the essay for you and then the writing doesn’t actually reflect who you are.
+There are professional services out there, but choose them wisely.
+It’s true that they may be helpful, but many of them craft the essay for you, meaning the writing doesn’t actually reflect who you are.

-Some of the best resources are current college students who just went through the application process recently.
+Some of the best resources are current college students who just went through the application process.
 Ask people you know in college to read your essay, and you can even ask to see their old essays.
-You can get an idea of what a real personal essay looks like.
+You can get an idea of what a personal essay that worked looks like.

 My AP English teacher in senior year decided to do essay help for the whole class.
-She offered to read each of our essays aloud to the whole class (anonymously, of course) and then we would get some feedback.
+She offered to read each of our essays aloud to the whole class (anonymously) and then the whole class would peer-grade the essay.
 This was real tough love.
 For some reason, when the essay is anonymous, people suddenly speak very honestly about their thoughts.
 I got some great feedback from this, even though it was hard to listen to the criticism.
 I was given everything from feedback on grammar to feedback on the theme of the essay.
 Just like in Glee, I was told to play to my strengths and make music and culture the focus of my essay.
-In the end, it really improved.
+In the end, I am truly thankful for those essay help sessions.
 I also did essay exchanges with my friends, and we really helped each other flesh out the themes of the essays since we knew each other personally.

 Another resource I took advantage of is Excel Test Prep!
 I asked if they would help me with my essays and of course they did.
 The possibilities for editing are endless.